 — Were you scared of Russia?

 — I was!
 My then-boyfriend, future husband, was offered a job in Moscow.
-I had a great project financing job at Société Générale in Paris.
+I had a great project financing job at Société Generale in Paris.
 For me as a finance professional Russia didn’t seem as an opportunity, it was so unstable.
 From a career perspective, it was totally crazy.
-Then I thought, Russia is our neighbour, it is completely different, it could be a great adventure, and I could add value.
-My colleagues at Société Générale Paris said to me that Russia was not a country for women.
+Then I thought, Russia is our neighbor, it is completely different, it could be a great adventure, and I could add value.
+My colleagues at Société Generale Paris said to me that Russia was not a country for women.
 However, Citibank was looking for someone like me in Moscow.

-— You were there at that very moment?
+— Were you there at that very moment?

 — I was one of the first foreigners to join a Russian group.
 For nine months, we were doing due diligence on Norilsk Nickel.
 I hired a French mining engineer to explain me what mining was.
 We presented to Mr Potanin what we had to do in the company.
 He said, great, go and do it.
 My team and I ended up in the management of Norilsk Nickel.

-— How did you feel as a Nornickel female top manager?
+How did you feel like a Nornickel female top manager?

 — I was parachuted by the main shareholder, which made a big difference.
 I though being a woman was an advantage, because I was not being seen as a threat.
 I was this exotic thing: a foreigner, a woman, a financier.
 People were nice to me, even courteous.
 From my perspective, there were more women in senior positions in Russia than there are now.
 So it was not an issue.